amotor95/GroceryStore/README.md

 # GroceryStore
 6/8/22 APCS Grocery Store Project

+This project represents a grocery store.
-this projects represetn a grocerry store each class is a specific produce you can find in a groccery store
+Each class is a specific type of food that you can find in a grocery store.